Read Full Report

 Among the topics addressed are the responsibilities of advisers and their advisees, appropriate ways to share research results, the treatment of people and animals involved in studies, and mistakes and negligence in research.
 Also included is an extensive list of books and articles for further reading on responsible conduct in science.

 The report was sponsored by the National Science Foundation.
-The National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council make up the National Academies.
-They are independent, nonprofit institutions that provide science, technology, and health policy advice under a congressional charter.
+The National Academy of Sciences, National Academy of Engineering,

 Copies of On Being a Scientist: A Guide to Responsible Conduct in Research, Third Edition are available from the National Academies Press; tel.
 202-334-3313 or 1-800-624-6242 or on the Internet at http://www.nap.edu.
 Reporters may obtain a copy from the Office of News and Public Information (contacts listed above).